benpartington/CV/README.md

 **Culture Trip** (Oct 2018 - June 2020)
 _Junior Picture Researcher_

--Researching and curating imagery within articles
+- Researching and curating imagery within articles

--Working with sales and marketing teams to produce weekly external newsletters
+- Working with sales and marketing teams to produce weekly external newsletters

--Researching and licensing of photo-stories
+- Researching and licensing of photo-stories

--Working across teams to produce editorial content in both print and digital
+- Working across teams to produce editorial content in both print and digital

 ## Skills